 September 7, 2013

 MANTECA, Calif. – Sponsored by the Martial Arts Cultural Exchange, the VEA Martial Arts Academy hosted its third annual Filipino Martial Arts Summit on Saturday Aug.
 31 2013 in Manteca, CA.

 Nearly 40 participants attended the event -- men and women of all ages and backgrounds went to the summit to get hands on…

 Added by Michael Cardenas on September 7, 2013 at 9:32pm — No Comments

 After hearing about the horrible tragedy in Connecticut this past weekend I got to thinking about what could have been done to minimize the loss of life.
 While I do not know what the answer is, I do know that there are some skills that I am sure most of us as martial art practitioners are aware of for disarming and subduing an armed attacker if we are close enough to surprise and engage the attacker.
 My question to my martial art brothers is what if at all is should be our responsibility as…Continue

 I was just informed via Jeff Finder: great grandmaster Al Novak has passed away, allegedly the victim of a hit-and-run driver.
-This marks the final passing of a generation of martial art pioneers here in California, with the passage of Wally Jay, Ming Lum and now Al Novak all within the past few…Continue
+This marks the final passing of a generation of martial art pioneers here in California, with the passage of Wally Jay, Ming Lum and now Al Novak all within the past few months.…Continue

 Added by Michael Cardenas on November 26, 2011 at 5:16pm — No Comments